AsjidAle/Link_List/README.md

 # Link_List
-The repo demonstrates some of work with link list and operations over it
+The repo demonstrates some work with link list and operations over it